Ancient Taoist Medicine Teachings

-A method that uses fire to facilitate the absorption of medicinals to effectively warm the channels, disperse cold, supplement yang, tonify deficiency, cure cold-damp and stop pain from any kind of traumatic injuries.
+A method that uses fire to facilitate the absorption of medicines to effectively warm the channels, disperse cold, supplement yang, tonify deficiency, cure cold-damp and stop pain from any kind of traumatic injuries.

 Transmissions inside the sect:

-“Without teacher and without transmission it cannot be genuine and authentic.”
+“Without a teacher and without transmission it cannot be genuine and authentic.”

 A Taoist Medicine healing method mandatory for the high level Daoist healer.
-The communication with the universe’s spiritual bodies and high-dimensional existences and long-term practices of mudras, rituals, talismans and mantra arts results in the removal of illness.
+The communication with the universe’s spiritual bodies and high-dimensional existences and long-term practices of hand seals, rituals, talismans and incantation arts result in the removal of illness.

 • Yi Jing & Image-Numerals:

-Putting into practice the “Book of Changes” – its Unification of heaven, earth and man and its theories of images and numerals in order to adjust and regulate peoples’ diseases, thus achieving a healing effect.
+Putting into practice the “Book of Changes” – its Unification of heaven, earth and man and its theories of images and numerals in order to adjust and regulate peoples’ diseases.

 A high Daoist priest communicates with the universe’s high dimensions via specific Daoist ceremonies, praying and blessings to avert disaster and dissolve karmic transgressions of the suffering, to remedy illnesses, to achieve a healthy body and to guard and prolong life.